isomerpages/moe-concordpri/_programmes/Interdisciplinary Project Work (IPW).md

 </tbody>
 </table>

-IPW cuts across the various subjects and students will learn to incorporate the use of Creative Thinking Tools\*, ICT, Thinking Skills Routines & E3 Reasoning as they work on their IPW.
+<span style="font-size:14px">IPW cuts across the various subjects and students will learn to incorporate the use of Creative Thinking Tools\*, ICT, Thinking Skills Routines & E3 Reasoning as they work on their IPW.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}